leejo/battling_a_legacy_schema_with_dbic/presentation.md

 - my first intro to dbic, don't want to go back
 - no writing same SQL over and over
 - [quoting Ovid](https://programmers.stackexchange.com/questions/304520/when-should-i-use-perls-dbixclass/304557#304557), who was [quoting Joel Spolsky](http://www.joelonsoftware.com/articles/LeakyAbstractions.html)
-- concentrate on the business logic
+- concentrate on the business logic objects, the "model" (somewhat overloaded term)
-- objects
 - DBIx::Class is not just an ORM, it's a toolkit (plugins, etc)

 ---